daar/pmake/README.md

 A rather incomplete list, but with most important items mentioned:

- - [ ] add getopts to fmake so one can assign commandline parameters for FPC location and help window + control verbosity
+ - [x] add getopts to fmake so one can assign commandline parameters for FPC location, get/display help message and control verbosity of fmake
  - [ ] keep track of FMake.txt locations and display a proper message when failing to compile via fmake
  - [ ] add clean target to make
  - [ ] add install target to make